BYU-CSA/cyber-kickstart/README.md

 ## Structure
 [`friday-lessons`](./friday-lessons/): Collection of scripts, challenges, and guides used in the weekly Kickstart meetings

 [`notes-dump`](./notes-dump/): A space for people to drop their unstructured notes.
 This is full of tips, tricks, helpful scripts, and writeups that might help with whatever challenge you're solving!
+Put any notes that are unpolished here.

 [`resources`](./resources/): Various resources that might be too advanced for a single hour-long lesson.
-Put higher-quality writeups, step-by-step guides, links to resources, and other useful resources here.
+Put higher-writeups, step-by-step guides, links to resources, and other useful resources here.

 ## Meetings
 Meetings are held each Friday from 5:00 PM - 6:00 PM MST, in room 365 in the Crabtree using the resources in [friday-lessons](./friday-lessons/).
 If you're a student with an interest in breaking into things, we'd love to have you join us!